-- Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
+- Staff told us they would inform the practice manager of any incidents and there was a recording form available.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
 (The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.
+The practice had recorded two significant events in last 12 months.

 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, an urgent referral was not processed correctly which could have resulted in a delay to treatment.
-The practice protocol was updated and training given to all appropriate staff to ensure this would not reoccur.
+For example, the practice revised their system of reviewing secondary care letters and acting upon medicine changes following an incident where a repeat prescription template had not been updated.